 The publication Achieving the Sustainable Development Goals through Consumer Protection aims to provide policymakers and enforcers with a basis for reflection on the positive impacts that protecting consumers bears in promoting a more inclusive and sustainable development.

 The statistical report Energy Efficiency Indicators Highlights 2017 is designed to help understand what drives final energy use in IEA member countries in order to improve and track national energy efficiency policies.

-University College London Energy Institute, International Institute for Applied Systems Analysis, N.N.
-Krasovskii Institute of Mathematics and Mechanics, Ural Federal University, GGKP Annual Conference
+International Institute for Applied Systems (IIASA), N.N.
+Krasovskii Institute of Mathematics and Mechanics, GGKP Annual Conference, University College London (UCL)